tctimmeh/htpc-launcher/docs/configure.rst

   The process to run when this LIRC key is received.

 search
-  When HTPC Launcher needs to stop an application it searches for the appropriate process using this perl-compatible regular expression.
+  When |appName| needs to stop an application it searches for the appropriate process using this perl-compatible regular expression.

 needsKill
   Set this option to true if the application does not shutdown correctly in response to a SIGTERM signal.
-This will cause HTPC Launcher to stop the application by sending it SIGKILL instead.
+This will cause |appName| to stop the application by sending it SIGKILL instead.

 Tips For Creating the Configuration
 -----------------------------------